David-L-Roberts/GCP_Sim_Python/README.md

  Runs as a locally hosted web app, accessed through the browser.

 ## Requirements
+Python version = 3.10.4
+Run `install_library_requirements.bat` to create local python virtual environment and automatically install all library dependencies.

+Specific libraries for reference:
 - `pip install nicegui`
 - `pip install pywebview`
 - `pip install pyserial`

+note: it is easy to install incompatible versions of these libraries, which will cause the application to fail.
+The `requirements.txt` file species the library versions that were proven to work during development.

 ## References
 - [NiceGui Docs](https://nicegui.io/documentation)
 - [Tailwind Docs](https://v2.tailwindcss.com/docs)
 - [Quasar Framework Docs](https://quasar.dev/docs)

+## Known Issues
+- Serial Debug message: when recieving data on serial port, does not count the number of bytes recieved properly (All data is read properly.
+It simply displays the wrong byte count).

 ## To Do
 - Change switching on Microcontroller to lockout relays if they need to swtich too fast (<200ms)